wiiznokes/changen/README.md

 4. **Make a new release**

-   To make a new release, use `changelog-gen release --version 1.0.0`.
+   To make a new release, use `changen release --version 1.0.0`.

 > [!WARNING]
 > _All_ tags of the repo and versions in the changelog _must_ follow the [semver](https://semver.org/) format, and should match each other.